mschaller2/effective-couscous/rules.md

 ## How will will communicate difficulties with a task assigned to us
+We will openly discuss any difficulties we come across on discord, and brainstorm different ways of overcoming that difficulty and share resources that may help.

 ## How we will back up each other to ensure that deadlines are not missed